 There has been a decrease in MDMA in the recent decade, though the purity of the drug has also decreased.
 People can see dangerous effects on their system because of what it is mixed with.
 Detoxing from MDMA also means that there are most likely a variety of toxins in your body as well.
 Detoxing from MDMA will need to be medically supervised at one of our addiction treatment centers.

 Amphetamine and Methamphetamines

-Amphetamines are stimulant drugs that were developed to help with ADD and narcolepsy (sleep disorder).
+Amphetamines are stimulant drugs that were developed to help with ADD and narcolepsy (a sleep disorder).
 They are classified as central nervous system (CNS) medications.
-Though they are legal, people wanting to lose weight, increase energy levels, and combine them with other drugs abuse them.
+Though they are legal, people wanting to lose weight, increase energy levels and combine them with other drugs abuse them.

 Methamphetamine (meth) is also a stimulant as it increases heart rate, blood pressure speeds up metabolism and gives the user more energy and feelings of euphoria.
 College students tend to use meth because of the increased ability to focus and stay up all night when “cramming” for exams.

 The chemical structures of both stimulants are very similar though methamphetamine has a component that reaches the brain faster.
 This gives the user a more intense and quicker high.
 Because of the immediate sensation, meth users are highly susceptible to addiction.

 Both meth and amphetamine addiction are dangerous and harmful, with side effects that can forever damage the user.
 The consequences of these stimulants can include rotted teeth, permanent psychosis, and brain damage.

 There can be a need to detox and recovery from a combination of drug addictions.
 All of which Vogue Recovery Center can assist with.